Croton Zanzibar is a tropical plant native to the Western Pacific islands, Australia, Malaysia, and Indonesia.

 These could be indoor plants during the winter and a patio plant in the summer in cooler climates.

 The hue of the leaves is dependent on the amount of light that these plants get.
-Partial sun helps them develop the best color.
+The partial sun helps them develop the best color.

 The plants need some shade during the hottest times of the day.